handyterestian/KnowledgeBase/README.md

 # KnowledgeBase
-anything about troubleshooting has solved
+problem has been solved :D